-If your chickens have worms, it can seriously derail their egg laying.
+If your chickens have worms, it can seriously derail their egg-laying.
+Why not make them a deworming treat?

-Worms (aka freeloaders) rob your hens of vital nutrients while making it more difficult to pass manure, and generally just trash the insides of your chickens – so you gotta get rid of them (and it doesn’t hurt to be proactive).
+Roundworms, cecal worms, hookworms…oh my!
+Worms (aka freeloaders) rob your hens of vital nutrients while making it more difficult to pass manure, and generally just trash the insides of your chickens.
+So you gotta get rid of them (and it doesn’t hurt to be proactive).

 Unfortunately, because chickens walk around without shoes and socks on, they’re likely to be exposed to parasites more than we like.

-There’s not really a good wormer on the market for chickens, although Ivermectin is considered safe and it’s definitely effective against worms in dogs, horses, pigs, etc.
+There’s not really a good wormer on the market for poultry, although Ivermectin is considered safe and it’s definitely effective against worms in dogs, horses, pigs, etc.

-But the problem with wormers, aside from the fact that we don’t really have great dosages for chickens, is that they have withdrawal periods, meaning you can’t eat their eggs for about 30 days (unless you want to get a mouthful of Ivermectin.
-If that’s your thing, then by all means, go for it).
+But the problem with wormers, aside from the fact that we don’t really have great dosages for chickens, is that they have withdrawal periods.
+This means you can’t eat their eggs for about 30 days unless you want to get a mouthful of Ivermectin.
+If that’s your thing, then by all means, go for it.

-For those trying to raise their chickens organically, then of course pharmaceutical wormers aren’t ideal.
+For those trying to raise their chickens organically, then of course pharmaceutical chicken dewormers aren’t ideal.
+Medicine has its own set of issues.
+If it comes down to medication, you’ll probably want to consult with a veterinarian.

-That’s why I developed this fun treat with ingredients that might help your hens expel those nasty critters and hopefully prevent them in the future.
+I developed this fun treat with ingredients that might help your hens expel those nasty critters.
+This will hopefully prevent them in the future.
+No one wants to deal with appetite and weight loss in their flock, and we definitely want to avoid any death.
+So, taking action is important.

 You should also remember that treats aren’t a meaningful replacement for a quality layer feed that’s formulated to ensure your fluffy butts get all the vitamins and minerals necessary.

-Treats should comprise about 10% of your flock’s diet, so feed treats just a few times a week, or daily in small amounts.
+Treats should comprise about 10% of your flock’s diet.
+You should feed treats just a few times a week, or daily in small amounts.
 I feed my hens the recipe below about once a month (and of course I feed other treats in between time!)

 Ingredients (per chicken)